 Title VI of the Civil Rights Act of 1964 is the main legal authority for the ADEQ's external nondiscrimination programs.
-Title VI prohibits discrimination on the basis of race, color, sex or national origin in programs or activities receiving federal financial assistance.
+Title VI prohibits discrimination on the basis of race, color, or national origin in programs or activities receiving federal financial assistance.
 Once an agency accepts federal funds, all of its programs and activities are covered, regardless of their funding source.
-Related statutes and presidential executive orders under the umbrella of Title VI address environmental justice (EJ) in minority and low-income populations and services to those individuals with limited English proficiency (LEP), women and the disabled.
+Section 13 of the Federal Water Pollution Control Act Amendments prohibits discrimination based on gender.

 What Does This Mean?

-ADEQ cannot, on the basis of race, color, sex, national origin, age, disability or income status either directly or through contractual means:
+ADEQ cannot, on the basis of race, color, gender, national origin, age, disability or income status either directly or through contractual means:

-Any federal financial aid subrecipient, such as a metropolitan-planning organization, local government or grantee, is required to administer its program and activities without regard to race, color, national origin, gender, age, disability, economic status or limited English proficiency.
+Any federal financial aid subrecipient, such as a metropolitan-planning organization, local government or grantee, is required to administer its program and activities without regard to race, color, national origin, gender, age, disability or limited English proficiency.

 How Is Title VI Enforced?

-- Developing Title VI Program Implementation training for staff, suppliers, vendors, contractors, local governments and other ADOT subrecipients of federal funds
+Developing Title VI Program Implementation training for staff, suppliers, vendors, contractors, local governments and other ADEQ subrecipients of federal funds